JSv4/OpenContracts/scripts/remote_ingest/README.md

 `rawText`.
 Missing/duplicate/string-colliding IDs, partial batches or malformed vectors fail preparation before upload and never commit an embedding checkpoint.
 Only explicit `--no-embeddings` omits the payload for server annotation fallback.
+The remote worker uses the text embedding policy: document content is required;
+annotations with empty/whitespace `rawText` are exempt.
+Its response normalization is shared with `MicroserviceEmbedder`, without importing ORM persistence helpers.
+A single response must be `{"embeddings": [number, ...]}` or `{"embeddings": [[number, ...]]}`.
+Batch responses contain exactly one flat or singleton-wrapped vector per nonblank input; missing and extra rows both fail.
+Strings, booleans, nonfinite values and inconsistent dimensions are rejected.
+Failures retain parse/enrichment checkpoints and follow normal retry/parking rules.

 `plan` and preparation reconcile actual source bytes.
 A changed unaccepted source resets `PENDING`/`FAILED`/`PARKED` to `PENDING`, clears stale receipts/errors and